jayinc/docs/content/quick-start/_index.md

 For general discussion or questions, please use our [GitHub Discussion forum](https://github.com/speechly/speechly/discussions).

 For feature requests or bug reports, please file a [GitHub Issue](https://github.com/speechly/speechly/issues).

+Try to be as specific as you can.
+Describe what you are trying to do, how you do it, and what errors (if any) you are getting.
+We are happy to help you forward, and you will receive an answer much quicker if your question is formulated in a way so that we can easily understand what your problem might be.